This post is part of Classic Movie Blog Associations “Politics on Film.” Blogathon.

-In the opening scenes of Seven Days in May we find picketers from both sides demonstrating outside the White House.
+In the opening scenes of “Seven Days in May,” we find picketers from both sides of the political spectrum demonstrating outside the White House.
 Tempers are high.
-A riot breaks out, and the police come in attempting to break up what has turned into a free for all.
-Those divisive times were more than fifty years ago.
+A riot breaks out, and the police arrive attempting to break up what has turned into a free for all.
+Those divisive times were over fifty years ago.
 It’s amazing how times have not changed.
 Today it is no different, tolerance and respect are in short supply.
 For many of us, emotions are driven by fear.
 We live in a period where Americans fear foreigners, terrorists, North Korea, Iran, Nuclear war and more.
 Fear drives irrational behavior.